rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

-* <a href="#q3">What is a Coaching Company?</a>
+* <a href="#q3">What does a Coaching Company do?</a>
-* <a href="#q5">Where are Coaching Companies located?</a>
 * <a href="#q2">What makes a good Coaching Company?</a>
+* <a href="#q1">Why should we become a Coaching Company?</a>
+* <a href="#q5">Where are Coaching Companies located?</a>x
-* <a href="#q6">Becoming a Coaching Company</a>
+* <a href="#q6">How to become a Coaching Company</a>
-* <a href="#q1">Why should we be a Coaching Company?</a>
+* <a href="#q6a">An example how to become a Coaching Company</a>
 * <a href="#q4b">What if our team is not chosen?</a>
 * <a href="#q7">We have more questions!</a>

-<h3 id="q3">What is a Coaching Company?</h3>
+<h3 id="q3">What does a Coaching Company do?</h3>

 * A coaching company provides students a home for three months including:
-	* A dedicated space in an office
+	* Offer a dedicated space in an office from July - September
-	* Available coaches
+	* Provide available coaches for questions and support

 <div class="resize">
 	<img src="/img/guides/coaching_company_rapidftr.jpg">
 </div>
 <font color="grey"><small><i>Coaching Company SoundCloud (Image: Team RapidFTR)</i></small></font>

-In essence, you give away a piece of space in your office for your team to work in and make sure that team have access to developers to coach them.
-All of the extras are up to you: You might want your team to present their work at weekly team meetings so you can stay up-to-date on their progress, or support them to attend conferences and meetups.
+You share your office space two new and motivated developers - as well as introduce them to your working culture and support them throughout their journey.
+Students are required to have at least two local coaches.

+Furthermore it is totally up to you, how else you would like to involve the team.
+Maybe they will have daily stand-ups with the coaches, you can invite them to lunch and learns or let them join you to meetups and conferences.
+The teams will additionally have access to our #helpdesk Slack channel where they can get help from a team of remote coaches who are available for all teams of RGSoC.

 #### What Coaching Companies *don't* do